jianhong/motifStackWorkshop/README.md

 *Learning goals*

-1. Knowledge the typical workflows for the analysis and visualization of DNA/RNA/amino acid motifs.
+1. Gain the knowledge of typical workflows for the analysis, generation, alignment and visualization of DNA/RNA/amino acid motifs.

-2. Knowledge how to import data from plotting.

-3. Knowledge how to plot motifs as a stack.

-4. Apply the skills to visualize their own data.
+2. Learn how to visualize the alignment of multiple motifs in various styles using motifStack.

+3. Become aware that experimental approaches, motif generation and alignment tools may affect motif alignment results and visualization.

 *Learning objectives*

-1. Import motifs from database or matrix.
+1. Learn how to import motifs from databases or a matrices.

-2. Plot single motif.
+2. Learn how to plot a single motif.

-3. Plot motifs as a linear tree, radial tree.
+3. Learn how to plot multiple motifs in various styles such as a linear tree and a radial tree.

-4. Understand how to merge motifs and display these motif signatures.
+4. Understand how to merge similar motifs and display the merged motif as motif signature.

 5. Understand how to use various color options to highlight different motif features.

+6. Understand how to set different distance cutoffs to group related motifs.